beancount/ledger2beancount/docs/manual.md

 ## Amounts

-In ledger, amounts can be placed after the amount.
+In ledger, amounts can be placed after the commodity.
 This is converted to beancount with the the amount first, followed by the commodity.

 If you use commas as the decimal separator (i.e. values like `10,12`,